LiamSorta/UwU-GPT-/README.md

 # UwU Translator Chrome Extension

-**Disclaimer: This is a fun and terrible plugin for educational purposes only.
-It is not suitable for production use, and the translation quality is not guaranteed.
-Please use it at your own risk.**
+**Disclaimer: This is a terrible plugin.
+It was made in 10 minutes using GPT.
+I didn't even write this readme.**

 A simple Chrome extension that translates the text content of a web page into UwU-style using OpenAI's GPT-3.5 Turbo.